 The Hospital Outpatient Prospective Payment System (OPPS) FY 2020 proposed rule was put on display for public inspection on July 29, 2019 and published in the Federal Register on August 9, 2019.
 The 247-page FY 2020 OPPS proposed rule can be viewed in its entirety here.
 This proposed rule will affect discharges on or after January 1, 2020.

-The 2019 IPPS Final Rule was put on display for public inspection on August 2, 2018 and is scheduled to be published in the Federal Register on Monday, August 17, 2018.
-The pre-publication version can be viewed HERE (Medicare DSH begins on page 969).
-SCA will be reviewing and analyzing the details of the final rule and its components and we will provide more detailed conclusions soon.
+The FY 2020 Inpatient Prospective Payment System (IPPS) Final Rule was put on display for public inspection on August 2, 2019, and is scheduled to be published in the Federal Register on August 16, 2019.
+The pre-publication version can be viewed HERE or on the FY 2020 IPPS Final Rule homepage.
+These changes will go into effect October 1, 2019.

 We began hearing from our client hospitals a few weeks ago that the MAC audits of Worksheet S-10 were starting for FFY 2017.
 Yes, that’s right, reviews of FFY 2015 data are over and we are onto round 2.
 We've heard that roughly 600 hospitals will be audited this time around, although we suspect that number is higher based on the audit count we've seen on behalf of our clients and other providers that have contacted SCA.
 Several hospitals that were selected for FFY 2015 S-10 audits were also selected for FFY 2017 but there have also been a good amount of first-timers in the 2017 S-10 audit pool.
 So far, the 32 S-10 MAC audit letter requests we’ve seen (5 different MACs) essentially mirror the initial requests for data for FFY 2015, with a few exceptions.
 This post will review the elements of the S-10 2017 audit letter but to get everyone up to speed on how we got here, we will start with a brief review.